junhong420/junhong_WAD_Assignment1/README.md

 ^Room assigned to guest will be shown

 - **Check the availability of the asssigned** <br>
-- Enter the following console again to check the availability of the rooms being assigned with the parameter of the room number<br>
+- Enter the following console again to check the availability of the rooms being assigned with the parameter of the assigned room number<br>

 ```
 console.log(hotelManagement.checkAvailableRoom(201));<br>